Japan Travel Tips

 General Japan Travel Tips

 Japan National Tourist Organization (JNTO) has a great website with good ideas and information to help you plan your trip, as well as to choose places to go and things to do.
 Japan-Guide is another good online reference.
 You might also consider a good old-fashioned paperback travel guide.
 I recommend Lonely Planet Japan, available at Barnes and Noble stores or online at bn.com or Amazon for about $30.
 Lonely Planet also has e-book guides.
 I find that Lonely Planet is a top choice for the broadest range of travelers, from the hitchhiker staying at hostels to the more well-heeled adventurer.
-Travel Caffeine has some planning guides.
+Travel Caffeine also has some helpful Japan travel information.

 Optional Duty-Free QR Code.
-If you are a shopper, the site can also be used to create a tax exemption QR code for an enhanced tax-free shopping experience at certain qualified stores (without the need to show your passport when shopping), but you'll need to upload your passport picture for that piece.
+If you are a shopper, the site can also be used to create a tax exemption QR code for an easier tax-free shopping experience, but only at certain qualified stores (without the need to show your passport when shopping).
+If you want to try that, you'll need to upload your passport picture for that piece.
+If you buy at a store that can't accept the QR code, you'll need to show your passport for duty-free purchases.

 When to Go